Hiking Malyovitsa peak in Rila mountain, Bulgaria is a great adventure and a lot of fun.

 Time: 7 to 8 hours

 What you’ll need:

 How to get to Malyovitsa CPS

+Rila mountain is situated in the southwestern part of Bulgaria, 70km away from Sofia.
 There are 3 ways to get to the starting point of the hike from Sofia.
-Rila mountain is situated in the southwestern part of Bulgaria, 70km away from Sofia.

 Where to stay

 If you’re not traveling by car, I would recommend doing the hike in winter in two days, so you can start early enough and have the how day.
 If you need to take the bus back, times simply don’t work, unfortunately.

 The closest place where you can stay is Malyovitsa hut.
 Call 088 523 2325 for a reservation at the hut.

 And since you’re interested in hiking to Malyovitsa peak in winter, you also might want to check my article on winter trekking to Musala – the highest peak in Bulgaria and in the Balkans!